ljanyst/logrus-prefixed-formatter/README.md

-This is a fork of the [Logrus Prefixed Formatter][1] which itself is a [Logrus][2] formatter mainly based on original `logrus.TextFormatter` but with slightly modified colored output and custom color themes are supported.
-The original formatter supported source prefixes (hence the name), but these have been removed.
+This is a fork of the [Logrus Prefixed Formatter][1] which itself is a [Logrus][2] formatter mainly based on original `logrus.TextFormatter` but with a slightly modified colored output and support for custom color themes.
+We also enable prefixing of log messages using either a field in the log entry called "prefix" or an object called "logging-context" extracted from a context.

 Usage
 -----